maheshiv/maheshiv.github.io/_posts/2017-01-27-my-first-blog.md

 excerpt: 'Hello, This is my first blog on React-Native.
 Click on the header to know how I created a mobile app.
 Feel free to add any inputs.'
 ---

-This blog includes how I dis an app using React-Native and steps I followed to do so.
+This blog includes how I did an app using React-Native and steps I followed to do so.

 >> I learned basics of ES6/7 which includes block variables, destructuring, template strings, arrow functions, spread operator, Promise, for-of, classes, modules, async/await functions